-All modules in this Advanced Diploma are on the same level, and there are no pre-requisites or co-requisites.
-Therefore there are no restrictions on the order in which modules are completed.
+All modules in this Advanced Diploma are on the same level, and there are no prerequisites or co-requisites.
+Therefore, there are no restrictions on the order in which modules are completed.

-BACHELOR OF EDUCATION HONOURS IN TECH NOLOGY EDUCA TION YEAR COMPULSORY ELECTIVE I Study Period I Modern Technology and Communication in Technology Education International and national Only offered in semester one.
-Can fail any one of these perspectives of Technology education subjects and still register for semester two Study Period 2 Understanding Research Pre-requisite for Independent Research Project Part One Must pass next semester 2 Study Period 3 Independent Research Project Part One Pre-requisite for Independent Research Project Part Two Must Pass of Mechanical, Civil next semester Study Period 4 Independent Research Project Part Two Must pass
+BACHELOR OF EDUCATION HONOURS IN TECHNOLOGY EDUCATION

+YEAR COMPULSORY ELECTIVE I Study Period I Modern Technology and Communication in Technology Education Only offered in semester one.
+Can fail any one of International and national perspectives of Technology education these subjects and still register for semester two

+Study Period 2 Understanding Research Pre-requisite for Independent Research Project Part One Must pass Select One Drawing in the context of Mechanical, Civil, and Electrical Technology Integrated Systems in Technology Education Only offered in semester two.
+Can fail either one and still register for next semester 2 Study Must Pass Period 3 Independent Research Project Part One Pre-requisite for Independent Research Project Part Two Select One Computer- Aided Design in the context of Mechanical, Civil and Electrical Technology Material and Structures in Technology Education Only offered in semester one.
+Can fail either one and still register for next semester Study Period 4 Independent Research Project Part Two Must pass